John M. Berrien: Political career

-After leaving the Cabinet he resumed the practice of law until he was again elected, as a Whig, to the U.S. Senate and served from March 4, 1841, until May 1845, when he again resigned to accept an appointment to the supreme court of Georgia; again elected in 1845 to the United States Senate to fill the vacancy caused by his second resignation; reelected in 1846 and served from November 13, 1845, until May 28, 1852, when he resigned for the third time.
+After leaving the Cabinet he resumed the practice of law until he was again elected, as a Whig, to the U.S. Senate and served from March 4, 1841, until May 1845.
+He resigned to accept a seat on the Georgia State Supreme Court, but the Whig party re-elected him again elected in 1845 to the Senate to fill the vacancy caused by his second resignation.
+He never took his seat on the court.
+He was then reelected in 1846 and served from November 13, 1845, until May 28, 1852, when he resigned for the third time.

 Berrien's views on sectional issues hardened during his tenure in the Senate and he became aligned with the short-lived Southern Rights Party formed to oppose the Compromise of 1850 and the Wilmot Proviso.

 During the 1820s, Berrien was a member of the prestigious society, Columbian Institute for the Promotion of Arts and Sciences, which counted among its members presidents Andrew Jackson and John Quincy Adams and many prominent men of the day, including well-known representatives of the military, government service, medical and other professions.

 He served as the chairman of the U.S. Senate Committee on the Judiciary in the 20th, 26th and 27th Congresses.
 He was president of the American Party convention at Milledgeville in 1855.

 Berrien was a slaveholder, and owned 90 according to the 1830 U.S. census.
 In 1840, he owned eight slaves at his house in Savannah, Georgia, and an additional 140 slaves in surrounding Chatham County.
 In 1850, he owned 143 slaves.